Kristina01111000/Drws_site/README.md

 8/15
-- Brainstorm other email that should be sent to new users
 - Get the image for the homepage of syracuse natural healing,
-- See if i can make the line in the quizzes more distinct so the matching is easier
-- Quiz finished email aren’t sending to me for other people, check that, only get sent if logged in -> see if that is changeable, get emails even when people who aren't signed in take a quiz
-- Get rid of all the start the conversations in the images in the lessons
 - Reword sports quiz art balance question, its awkward now